sifank/NexDome_Beaver/INSTALL.md

 indi libraries yourself using instructions from the INDI website.
 To compile the driver you will need also: cmake, libindi-dev, and git (maybe more, do let me what other dependencies you find - I'll update the list)

+The driver is only compatible with firmware version 3.1.0 or higher.
+Please update the firmware for the Azimuth & Shutter controllers before using this driver.

+INDI NexDome driver is released as a 3rd party driver in source and binary packages.
+It is compatible with libindi >= v1.8.2

+Under Ubuntu, you can install the driver via:

+sudo add-apt-repository ppa:mutlaqja/ppa

+To be entered ...

 Installation
 ============